deponian/vim.config/.plugins/blink.cmp/doc/configuration/reference.md

       end,
       -- buffers when searching with `/` or `?`
       get_search_bufnrs = function() return { vim.api.nvim_get_current_buf() } end,
-      -- Maximum total number of characters (across all selected buffers) for which buffer completion runs synchronously.
+      -- Maximum total number of characters (in an individual buffer) for which buffer completion runs synchronously.
 Above this, asynchronous processing is used. max_sync_buffer_size = 20000,
-      -- Maximum total number of characters (across all selected buffers) for which buffer completion runs asynchronously.
-Above this, buffer completions are skipped to avoid performance issues. max_async_buffer_size = 200000,
+      -- Maximum total number of characters (in an individual buffer) for which buffer completion runs asynchronously.
+Above this, the buffer will be skipped. max_async_buffer_size = 200000,
       -- Maximum text size across all buffers (default: 500KB) max_total_buffer_size = 500000,